Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Methodology

 We additionally report area under the receiver operating characteristic curve (ROC-AUC) and area under the precision--recall curve (PR-AUC) as threshold-independent discrimination measures.
 PR-AUC is particularly informative under class imbalance~\cite{saito2015precision}.
-Lastly, at a fixed decision threshold of 0.5, we report probability of detection (POD), false alarm ratio (FAR), and critical success index (CSI).
+Lastly, we report the probability of detection (POD), false alarm ratio (FAR), and critical success index (CSI) at the CSI-optimal decision threshold of each model.
 All metrics are computed over the full 24-step (2-hour) forecast window.

-Prior ROTI forecasting methods target different problem formulations (gridded occurrence or single-station scalar prediction), so direct model comparison is not well-defined; therefore we focus on relative performance among our model variants and a persistence baseline.
-Comparing against a gridded model is similarly not straightforward.
-There is no canonical grid formulation, and constructing one introduces independent design choices~\cite{foster2008evaluation} (resolution, interpolation, gap-fill, and matching per-LoS event labels to grid cells) that require a dedicated experimental design.
-Such comparison is left to future studies.

-We compare four model variants to isolate the contribution of each architectural component (see Fig.~\ref{fig:architecture} for reference), where w/o denotes without: \begin{itemize} \item \textbf{IonoDGNN (full)}: Complete model with history module, graph message passing, and ephemeris conditioning. \item \textbf{w/o conditioning}: History module retained, but no prediction module, hence no ephemeris-conditioned forecast graphs; predictions are produced from the history embedding alone. \item \textbf{w/o graph}: Graph message passing removed from both the history and prediction modules.
-Each node is processed independently with node encoder and temporal attention only.
-The prediction module still receives ephemeris-derived features (scalar covariates) but no graph topology or edge features. \item \textbf{w/o history}: Only prediction module is used, with no historical observations provided.
-Only ephemeris-derived features and the graph topology of the forecast horizon are available to the model. \item \textbf{Persistence}: Assigns each node's last observed label as its forecast for all future steps; new nodes (nodes absent from the history window) receive the climatological event rate. \item \textbf{w/o zero-baseline}: Identical to the full model but with the binary zero-baseline edge flag removed.
-Used in Section~\ref{sec:ambiguous} to assess whether the model exploits station-pairing information rather than spatial coherence. \end{itemize}
+We compare the full model against three ablations and a persistence baseline (see Fig.~\ref{fig:architecture}(b)--(c) for the components), where ``w/o'' denotes ``without'': \begin{itemize} \item \textbf{IonoDGNN (full):} history module, graph message passing, and prediction module. \item \textbf{w/o conditioning:} history module only; predictions from the history embedding alone, no future graphs. \item \textbf{w/o graph:} graph message passing removed; nodes processed with node encoder and temporal attention only. \item \textbf{w/o history:} prediction module only, with ephemeris features and future graph topology. \item \textbf{Persistence:} last observed label as the forecast; no-history nodes receive the climatological event rate. \end{itemize} For no-history nodes, we additionally compare against two spatial interpolation baselines, ordinary kriging and inverse distance weighting (IDW), further explained in Section~\ref{sec:nohistory}.